-Effective January 1, 2014, Flex-Plan Services, Inc. will be the new administrator for Flexible Spending Accounts (FSAs) for Public Employees’ Benefits Board (PEBB) members .
-Current UW employees may enroll in a 2014 account during the open enrollment period, November 1-30, 2013.
+As of January 1, 2014, Flex-Plan Services, Inc. is the new administrator for Flexible Spending Accounts (FSAs) for Public Employees’ Benefits Board (PEBB) members.

 When you enroll, you estimate your family's annual health expenses and choose the amount of money you want to set aside pre-tax for the plan year.
 For 2014, this amount must be between $240 and $2,500.
 The amount you choose is deducted evenly from your paychecks throughout the year based on your length of appointment (e.g. 9, 10, 11 or 12 months).